Introduction

 Cochin University of Science and Technology, Kochi during February 2-4, 2005.

 The official language of the convention will be English.
-Convention Highlights

 Diverse topics and formats